Program & Speakers

 - Description of several practical devices (40 minutes); Design using a commercial software: a worked; example (30 minutes); Design using a commercial software: a monitored exercise (30 minutes); Suggested research projects (20 minutes)

-- Physics and implementation of table-top x-ray lasers and review of selected applications (2 hours): Introduction; Review of laser amplification in an atomic system; Gain saturation; Refraction losses in plasma-based x-ray lasers; Population inversion mechanisms; Discharge-pumped soft x-ray lasers: capillary discharge lasers; X-ray lasers in laser-created plasmas; Compact laser-pumped soft x-ray lasers; High repetition rate soft x-ray lasers: the state of the art.
+Lasers (2 hours) This lecture will consist of an introduction to the physics and implementation of table-top x-ray lasers and a review of selected applications. • Introduction • Review of laser amplification in an atomic system • Gain saturation • Refraction losses in plasma-based x-ray lasers • Population inversion mechanisms • Discharge-pumped soft x-ray lasers: capillary discharge lasers • X-ray lasers in laser-created plasmas • Compact laser-pumped soft x-ray lasers • High repetition rate soft x-ray lasers: the state of the art.

-- Ultra-high Power Lasers and Relativistic Laser-Matter Interactions (2 hours): • Chirped-pulse-amplification solid state lasers;• Example of a Petawatt class-laser; • Generation of relativistic intensities and ultra high contrast pulses;• Relativistic laser-matter interaction and ultra-high energy density plasmas;• Interaction of relativistic laser pulses with aligned nanostructures; • Efficient x-ray flash generation in aligned nanowire arrays;• Micro-scale fusion and neutron generation.
+Ultra-high Power Lasers and Relativistic Laser-Matter Interactions (2 hours) This lecture will cover the principles of the generation of ultra-high intensity laser pulse, the technology of Petawatt-class lasers, and their interaction with matter.
+We Will review recent progress in the generation of ultra-high energy density matter resulting from the interaction of relativistic laser pulses with arrays of aligned nanostructures • Introduction of ultra-high power ultrashort pulse lasers • Chirped-pulse-amplification solid state lasers • Example of a Petawatt class-laser • Generation of relativistic intensities and ultra high contrast pulses • Relativistic laser-matter interaction and ultra-high energy density plasmas • Interaction of relativistic laser pulses with aligned nanostructures • Efficient x-ray flash generation in aligned nanowire arrays • Micro-scale fusion and neutron generation

 1) Quantization of the electromagnetic field.
 Representations of the density operator.
 Nonclassical states for a single mode of the field.